 • Are there foods that you crave?
 What foods do you snack on when you have a bad day?

-The majority of babies don’t need anything other than mother’s milk before about six months — no infant formula, drinks, solids or vitamins.
-Babies over six months who have started solids can be sensitive to certain common foods until they are a little older.
+The majority of babies don’t need anything other than mother’s milk before about six months — no infant formula, drinks or solids.
+Babies who have started solids can be sensitive to certain common foods until they are a little older.

 • Could your baby be reacting to the drinks or solid foods he is having?